 Well, as for those candlesticks, the Lesser Lights of Freemasonry, that adorn the altar?
 They represent the Sun, the Moon, and the Worshipful Master.

-The Sun and the Moon, of course, represent not only their physical counterparts, but also that of Senior and Junior Warden positions.
 Note the initials of SW and JW on the above picture of the masonic columns.
 The other initials of WM?
 Worshipful Master.
 The Junior Warden helps the Senior Warden, and the Senior Warden helps the Worshipful Master.

 Within the hierarchy of Freemasonry, the office of Worshipful Master is the highest honor to which a lodge may appoint any of its members.
 After their tenure, they become Past Masters.